 INSPECTION PROCEDURE 92702

-FOLLOW-UP ON TRADITIONAL ENFORCEMENT ACTIONS INCLUDING VIOLATIONS, DEVIATIONS, CONFIRMATORY ACTION LETTERS, AND ORDERS
+FOLLOW-UP ON TRADITIONAL ENFORCEMENT ACTIONS INCLUDING TRADITIONAL ENFORCEMENT VIOLATIONS, DEVIATIONS, CONFIRMATORY ACTION LETTERS, AND ORDERS

-Effective Date:
+Effective Date: April 1, 2026

-PROGRAM APPLICABILITY: IMCs 2201 C, 2504 A, 2504 B, 2514, 2515 C, 2561 B, 2600 B, 2602, 2641
+PROGRAM APPLICABILITY: IMCs 2200 A, 2201 C, 2202, 2504 A, 2504 B, 2514, 2515 C, 2545, 2550, 2561 B, 2600 B, 2602, 2641, 2690 A, 2690 B

 92702-01 INSPECTION OBJECTIVES

-01.01 To determine that adequate corrective actions have been implemented for traditional enforcement actions including , deviations, Confirmatory Action Letters (CALs), and Orders.
+01.01 To determine that adequate corrective actions have been implemented for traditional enforcement actions including violations, deviations, Confirmatory Action Letters (CALs), and Orders.

 01.02 To ascertain whether the actions taken by the licensee or individual address the commitments of a CAL or Order.

 Note: This inspection procedure (IP) is not intended to be used to follow-up on any Reactor Oversight Process (ROP) findings.
-This procedure is only applicable to traditional enforcement actions.
+This procedure is only applicable to traditional enforcement actions, such as violations, deviations, confirmatory action letters, and orders.

 92702-02 INSPECTION REQUIREMENTS

-02.01
+02.01 Inspection Planning

-Determine which traditional enforcement action responses are to based on their safety or security significance and complexity, inherent inadequacy, or apparent weaknesses in license administrative or management controls.
+Determine which traditional enforcement action responses are to be followed up based on their safety or security significance and complexity, inherent inadequacy, or apparent weaknesses in license administrative or management controls.
 Follow-up will be performed for all traditional enforcement actions that result in the issuance of a Notice of Violation, and for all Orders.
 Follow-up for Severity Level IV Non-Cited Violations (NCVs) will be performed as deemed necessary.
 CALs may or may not require follow-up inspection to verify completion of the specified licensee commitments and actions.

-The review relevant inspection reports, inspection report transmittal letters, Notices of Violations or Deviations, CALs, Orders, licensee response letters to enforcement correspondence, minutes of related enforcement meetings with the licensee, and any other agency records of communication on the issue with the licensee.
+The inspection preparation should include a review of relevant inspection reports, inspection report transmittal letters, Notices of Violations or Deviations, CALs, Orders, licensee response letters to enforcement correspondence, minutes of related enforcement meetings with the licensee, and any other agency records of communication on the issue with the licensee.

 For each item in a CAL or Order, identify licensee commitments and actions.
 Select a sample of licensee activities that are indicative of the actions the licensee committed to accomplish in responses to the CAL or Order.